TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Experiment

 \subsubsection{RQ3}

-For each ADS under test, we integrated it into all generated test scenarios to control the movement of the ego vehicle.
-During the execution of test scenarios, test reports and running logs are recorded for further analysis of erroneous behaviors of the ADS.
+For each ADS under test, we integrate it into all generated test scenarios to control the movement of the ego vehicle.
+During the execution of test scenarios, test reports and running logs are recorded for further analysis of erroneous behavior of the ADS.